Becoming Immutable: How Ethereum is Made: Empirical Analysis

-Table~\ref{tab:pnorm} reports the coefficients from three regressions of $p_{\text{norm}}$ on the same set of explanatory variables and subsamples used in the success/failure analysis.
-As with the previous table, the regression on the full sample yields ambiguous results: being included in a block built by Titan is associated with slightly worse execution prices, while the presence of a transaction from Titan-bot in the same block improves execution.
-For Rsync, the pattern is reversed.
-These opposing effects largely offset each other.
-In contrast, the regressions restricted to swaps in the same direction as either bot show a clearer trend: execution prices are between 9 and 12 basis points worse when such swaps are included in blocks built by Rsync or Titan (the presence of the two bots has a negligible effect).
-For swaps in the opposite direction from the bots, results align with those from the success/failure regressions: being included in a block built by Rsync or Titan improves the execution price by between 9 and 27 basis points.
-The effect remains positive (but smaller) if the block also contains a Rsync-bot or Titan-bot transaction.
-Additionally, being placed later in the block (i.e., with a higher transaction index) has a small but consistently positive effect on price.
-Finally, while many coefficients are statistically significant, the regressions explain only a modest share of the variation in $p_{\text{norm}}$, as reflected in the low $R^2$ values.
+We again use regression analysis to decompose this variation.
+Table~\ref{tab:pnorm} reports estimates from three regressions of $p_{dev,i,k}$ on the same explanatory variables and subsamples used in the success/failure analysis.
+As in the previous table, the regression on the full sample yields mixed results: inclusion in a block built by Titan is associated with slightly worse execution prices, while the presence of a Titan-bot transaction in the same block is associated with better execution; for Rsync, the pattern is reversed.
+These effects largely offset one another.
+By contrast, the regressions restricted to swaps in the same direction as the bots reveal a clearer pattern: execution prices are between 9 and 12 basis points worse when such swaps are included in blocks built by Rsync or Titan, while the presence of the two bots has a negligible additional effect.
+For swaps in the opposite direction, the results mirror those from the success/failure regressions: inclusion in a block built by Rsync or Titan improves execution prices by between 9 and 27 basis points.
+This effect remains positive, though smaller, when the block also contains a transaction from Rsync-bot or Titan-bot.
+In addition, later placement within the block (i.e., a higher transaction index) has a small but consistently positive effect on execution prices.
+Finally, although the regressions explain only a modest share of the variation in $p_{dev,i,k}$, as reflected in the low $R^2$ values, the estimated effects show that block composition has economically meaningful consequences for the execution prices of a subset of user swaps.